 Naturopaths and other Holistic Natural Practitioners believe that the problem (Prostatitis or Interstitial Cystitis) needs to be seen much more holistic as a whole-body disorder, not merely isolated to the lower genito urinary tract.

 It is strongly associated with chemical imbalances, stress, circulation, nutrition and lifestyle in general.

-"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, fast food, high regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.
+"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, smoking, fast food, high regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.

 The pain or symptoms can vanish for hours or days, then return without logical reason.

 Some people experience long remissions, which can last months or years.

 All this brings us to the question; "Is there a common cause for all these symptoms"?

 Andropause is not a clinical disease, it is a syndrome or a fact of life.
 It has an influence on your whole being, physical and mentally, and it is a condition everyone should know about, not only men, but women as well.

 If one reads the clinical symptoms of Andropause, one can see why it is called the 'Male Menopause'.